 Concurrently with construction of the exterior, we continue to review the interior design and construction, and management of the fieldhouse

 - Spencer Thorpe has been approached to organize the Project Management of the Tenant Improvements.
 Spencer will be reviewing the Tenant Improvement requirements and developing a construction schedule.
-This will involve meetings with the various construction sub-contractors to accelerate the interior construction.
+This will involve meetings with the various construction sub-contractors and home experts from places such as a good Excavator Rentals Near Me to accelerate the interior construction.

 - Tara Trompetter and Tim Bullinger are currently completing an interior design package to be reviewed by the Executive for approval.
 Upon approval, a tenant improvement application will be submitted to the City for the end of May.